 William E. Willmott (2009).
 Kiwi Dragon: the Chinese in Aotearoa New Zealand: History, Culture, Hope.
 New Zealand Yearly Meeting of the Society of Friends.
+Also available online at https://tinyurl.com/5n8z9hd7.

 The Hunter Collection, a formed collection donated by Ted Hunter (1904-1980) of local and international material chiefly published in the 1930s-1950s and focusing on communism, socialism, trade unionism, international relations, economics, and politics, includes many items that were published in China and/or feature life in China.
 Search Library Search | Ketu with the terms 'Hocken Library Hunter Collection China' to locate relevant material.